IBM/cp4ba-tech-jam/Labs.md

 | [Workflow](https://github.com/IBM/cp4ba-labs/tree/main/21.0.2/Workflow) | 2 |      5-6 hours       | [Badge](https://www.credly.com/org/ibm/badge/ibm-business-automation-workflow-tech-jam) \| [Quiz](https://learn.ibm.com/course/view.php?id=9354) |
 | [Bring-Up](https://github.com/IBM/cp4ba-labs/tree/main/21.0.3/Bring-up) | 3 | 8 hours | [Badge](https://www.credly.com/org/ibm/badge/ibm-cloud-pak-for-business-automation-tech-jam) \| [Quiz](https://learn.ibm.com/course/view.php?id=11286) |

+## Login Credentials

+To access the systems in the Jam ROKS cluster, you will need a username and password.
+You can [retrieve your unique credentials here](http://159.122.122.170:8080/UserManagement).

 ## System URLs

 Most labs require you to access one or more systems set up specifically for the Jam.
 You need get your unique credentials from [here](http://159.122.122.170:8080/UserManagement) and then access the systems using the links below: